The ‘first wave’ of coronavirus isn’t over—and it’s getting worse

 Khan points to China, a country that reported zero cases of COVID-19 for three weeks and then discovered an outbreak of 183 new infections.
 “Everybody’s going ‘look at China’s second wave!'” he says.
 “And I’m going, really?
 A hundred cases among 1.3 billion people?
 Second wave?
 I don’t think so.”

+We have been unable to attain containment of this disease.
+Now we’re rolling back down the hill.”

 Perhaps a better metaphor for the spread of COVID-19 is illustrated by the virus itself.
 Under a microscope, MERS-CoV looks like a smooth, round particle studded with clubbed spikes of various lengths.
 Like the virus, the lifecycle of the coronavirus pandemic is likely to feature numerous spikes of differing duration and intensity.
-For epidemiologists, it’s vital that the public have clear expectations for how the virus moves through populations—and what it will take to stop it.
+For epidemiologists, it’s vital that the public have clear expectations for how the virus circulates—and what it will take to stop it.

 Unfortunately, politics has muddled the national conversation about coronavirus.
 Many state governors, eager to reopen their economies, seized on declining cases in May to justify loosening restrictions at the end of last month.
 Some have been encouraged by studies that underscore the disinfecting power of sunlight.
 Others have effectively given up on the idea of containment altogether.